Blog

 by Stephen Old, Synyega

-Green Ops is how we measure impacting sustainability in everything we do in an organisation, anything operational.
-Green Ops is bigger than just the workplace for some of us, because it's all around sustainability in general, and we can be looking at how we run our businesses, but also how we run our lives, our purchasing choices, our supply chains, our detergents we use at home, all these kind of things.
+Green Ops is how we measure the impact of sustainability in everything we do within an organisation, encompassing all operational activities.
+Green Ops is bigger than just the workplace for some of us, because it's all around sustainability in general, and we can be looking at how we run our businesses, but also how we run our lives, our purchasing choices, our supply chains, our detergents we use at home, all these kinds of things.

-And GreenOps is how, in the same way in FinOps, we create a cultural practice to make sure that we're getting the best value out of our spend on cloud.
-GreenOps is about how we get the best value for the amount of emissions we're creating and specifically generally we're looking at our emissions from our cloud or IT usage when people talk about green ops, but it is definitely broader than that.
-A lot of us who are in this world from the FinOps space, obviously come from the IT and cloud background.
+And GreenOps is how, in the same way as FinOps, we create a cultural practice to ensure that we're getting the best value out of our cloud spend.
+GreenOps is about maximising the value of the emissions we create, and specifically, we're generally looking at our emissions from cloud or IT usage when people discuss green ops.
+However, it is definitely broader than that.
+A lot of us who are in this world from the FinOps space, obviously, come from the IT and cloud background.

 So how do GreenOps and FinOps align and differ?

-Well, as stated in my recent blog around Ferno Vogel's conversation about cost being a good proxy for green, in some cases, it can be.
+As stated in my recent blog about Ferno Vogel's conversation on cost being a good proxy for green, in some cases, it can be.

-When you're looking at usage optimization in the cloud, where you're reducing usage, it can be said that you're aligning to the reduction in carbon that's being used to manage or to create your infrastructure.
-While there are other types of FinOps activities that have no impact at all on GreenOps, like rate optimisation, such as RIs and savings plans, it's hard to prove any real link to reducing the amount of carbon or CO2e, which we'll describe in a little bit as to why that might have an impact.
+When you're looking at usage optimisation in the cloud, where you're reducing usage, it can be said that you're aligning to the reduction in carbon that's being used to manage or create your infrastructure.
+While other types of FinOps activities have no impact on GreenOps, such as rate optimisation, including RIs and savings plans, it's challenging to prove a direct link to reducing carbon or CO2e emissions, which we'll explain in a bit as to why that might have an impact.

-When we think about it as a cultural practice though, there are more areas where it can align.
-So where we're trying to get people's buy-in to act in a way that's more efficient for CO2e in their organisation.
-That's very similar to how we're trying to get more cost efficiencies as an organisation in FinOps as well where we're trying to get people to understand, visualise the data and make better data driven decisions.
+When we consider it as a cultural practice, however, there are additional areas where it can align.
+We're trying to get people's buy-in to act in a way that's more efficient in terms of CO2e within their organisation.
+That's very similar to how we're trying to achieve more cost efficiencies as an organisation in FinOps, where we're aiming to educate people to understand and visualise the data, and make better data-driven decisions.
 That is very similar for both FinOps and GreenOps.
-So in a lot of ways they do align, but in some cases the actions you take in FinOps aren't necessarily going to have any GreenOps impact.
+In many ways, they do align, but in some cases, the actions you take in FinOps may not have any GreenOps impact.

 Greenhouse Gas Protocol

-The next thing to talk about is the principles from the Greenhouse Gas Protocol, which I think is a really useful way of learning about or looking at what we need to consider in our GreenOps practices and what we do.
-There are five key principles in the Greenhouse Gas Protocol.
-This is specifically around accounting and reporting principles, relevance, completeness, consistency, transparency and accuracy.
+The next topic to discuss is the principles outlined in the Greenhouse Gas Protocol, which I believe is a valuable approach to understanding what we need to consider in our GreenOps practices and actions.
+The Greenhouse Gas Protocol comprises five key principles, specifically focusing on accounting and reporting principles, relevance, completeness, consistency, transparency, and accuracy.

 So for relevance, what we want to do is ensure that the inventory for our greenhouse gases appropriately reflects the real emissions of the company so that it's useful data.

-We want to, with our completeness, account for and report all of the emissions and activities within the chosen boundary and justify the specific analysis we've made.
+We aim to, with our comprehensive approach, account for and report all emissions and activities within the chosen boundary and justify the specific analysis we've made.

 We want it to be consistent (Consistency).
 We're following the same methodologies to get meaningful comparisons over time.
 So the check you do in month one isn't principally different to how you've done it in month six and therefore you can't align the data together to make a real comparison.

-Transparency, you need to address all relevant issues in a factual and coherent manner and basis on something that can be clearly audited much like how we do in our financial world.
-You need to disclose any assumptions you've made and make the references as to where you've made calculations etc. Same as you do in accountancy.
+Transparency requires addressing all relevant issues factually and coherently, based on something that can be clearly audited, much like in our financial world.
+You need to disclose any assumptions you've made and make references as to where you've made calculations, etc. Same as you do in accountancy.

-And accuracy, we need to ensure that the quantification of missions is systematically not over or under estimated.
-So something to avoid is to make a decision to say anything below x doesn't count because it's the long tail and too hard to calculate.
-Actually by doing that you're automatically going to be underestimating, so therefore systematically underestimating your emissions.
+And accuracy, we need to ensure that the quantification of missions is systematically not over- or under-estimated.
+Something to avoid is deciding to disregard anything below x as it doesn't count because it's part of the long tail and too hard to calculate.
+Actually, by doing that, you're automatically going to be underestimating, so you're systematically underestimating your emissions.

 Scopes - Scope 1, 2 and 3 explained